kounch/knloader/README.md

 - **How many loading modes are there?**

-At the moment, the loading mode can be one of these (TZX and Pi audio modes require an accelerated Next to function properly):
+At the moment, the loading mode can be one of these (TZX, PZX and Pi audio modes require an accelerated Next to function properly):

     0  - 3DOS (Next)
     1  - TAP